UCR-Robotics/ee144/docs/logistics.rst

 Submission and Grading
 ----------------------

-- For some labs, it is required to submit your code via iLearn or Gradescope or Canvas.
+- For some labs, it is required to submit your code via Canvas or Gradescope.
   Please organize your code clearly and explain it by adding proper comments.
   Please also submit a lab report to document your approach.
   A template lab report will be provided.